BWBrook/localmap/docs/PIPELINE.md

 - `report`: Renders `reports/paper.qmd` to HTML.
 - `topo_tile_map`: Renders a tile-based occurrence map (OpenTopoMap by default) using slippy tiles with optional ancillary points.
+- `camera_sites_file`: Tracks the configured camera site CSV so changes rerun the camera mapping workflow.
+- `camera_sites_data`: Reads the wildlife camera effort/observation table defined in `config$data$camera_sites$path`.
+- `camera_sites_context`: Computes the square bounding box around the configured central site and filters camera deployments that fall within the extent.
+- `camera_sites_tile`: Downloads (or places a placeholder for) a WMS basemap tile from the configured provider (e.g., LIST TASVEG).
+  The helper checks the requested scale against `max_scale` (default 1:100k for LIST) and warns if the tile would render empty.
+- `camera_sites_map`: Renders an effort-scaled map with red markers for sites detecting the focal species and grey markers for zero detections, including scale bar and north arrow.

 To run locally (in RStudio Console):